slugger7/hls-on-the-fly/README.md

 The service is not intended to be hosted to many people so the performance hit of the transcodes will only be local to that of the system owner.

+## DISCLAIMER

+I am still making some tweaking some small issues

+- [ ] incorrect math in golang producing unexpected results (it is possible that everything will fall into place after this is resolved)
+- [ ] ffmpeg chunks not according to keyframes
+- [ ] fix audio not synced with video

 ## Goals

 - [x] Set up http server